rhysd/monolith-of-web/README.md

 ## Permissions

 - `activeTab`: This extension gets an HTML text and a page title from the active tab to generate a monolith
-- `http://*/**` and `https://*/**`: This extension sends requests to any HTTP or HTTPS resources from its background page for fetching all resources as data URL in the generated single HTML file.
-These permissions are necessary since those requests are sometimes blocked by CORS policy.

 ## Development